liyue201/gostl/README.md

 ```

 ### <a name="hamt">hamt</a>
 Compared with the traditional hash (open address method or linked list method hash), hamt has lower probability of hash conflict and higher space utilization.
 The time complexity of capacity expansion is low.
-Thread safety is supported.
+Goroutine safety is supported.

 ```go
 package main